 “It was pretty clear that when screening pregnant women for in utero closure, ventricular size at the time of screening predicts whether the child would get the benefit,” Wellons said.
 “In terms of hydrocephalus, there is little reason to undertake the risk if the ventricles are too large.”

 In a 2017 30-month follow-up study of the entire MOMS cohort (183 patients) published in the American Journal of Obstetrics and Gynecology, the data corroborate the original findings of MOMS, confirming that prenatal repair improves motor function, but also independent of ventricular size.

 “The combination of these two studies together really allows us to personalize the decision for or against intrauterine surgery,” Wellons said.
 “Based on ventricular size and level of the spina bifida defect, we can counsel patients about both the benefits and the risks and really make informed recommendations to our patients.”

 Reducing Surgical Complications

 Vanderbilt researchers have also described improvements in the spinal defect closure technique since the MOMS trial.
 A team at the Junior League Center for Advanced Maternal Fetal Care, led by Kelly Bennett, M.D., published a paper in JNS: Pediatrics demonstrating that reducing manipulation of uterine membrane and the size of the opening of the uterus, and also using different techniques for sewing the membranes to the wall, resulted in a significant reduction in preterm delivery.

-A few centers that received initial training from the Vanderbilt team have begun to perform laparoscopic surgery in the hopes of reducing the risks of subsequent pregnancies.
-Wellons believes that robotic surgery will be the most likely next step in fetal surgery innovation.
+A few centers that received initial training from the Vanderbilt team now perform laparoscopic surgery in the hopes of reducing the risks of subsequent pregnancies.
+Wellons believes robotic surgery will be the most likely next step in fetal surgery innovation.
 “The technology for operating inside the uterus is getting better and better.
 We owe it to our patients to keep expanding the horizons.”